zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Throws warning _Error_ when it tries deleting the storage with _deleteStorageByKey_
+  when server tries deleting storage by key _deleteStorageByKey_.

   **Action:**